-- (b) through the Innovation and Technology Commission Funding Administrative System (ITCFAS) (https://itcfas.itf.gov.hk). - 8.
-ITC reserves the right to seek additional information where necessary.
+- 5. Please use ITF Form 1.5 for applications of platform and collaborative projects, and ITF Form 2.5 for Tier 3 and Seed projects. - 6.
+Applications must be submitted to the ITF Secretariat (ITSP Section) either - - (a) through the Innovation and Technology Commission Funding Administrative System II (https://itcfas.itf.gov.hk/); or - (b) in hard copy in triplicate (one original plus two duplicate copies) and a soft copy (preferably in MS Word 2010 or above) in person or by post. - 7.
+ITC reserves the right to require the lead applicant to produce the originals of the supporting documents for verification and seek additional information where necessary.
 Unless on request of the ITF Secretariat, supplementary information provided after submission of application will NOT be accepted and will NOT form part of the application.
-Supplementary information which is not specifically referred to in the application form will NOT be considered and will NOT form part of the application. - 9.
+Supplementary information which is not specifically referred to in the application form will NOT be considered and will NOT form part of the application. - 8.
+Upon receipt of an application, the ITF Secretariat will conduct a preliminary screening and may seek clarification or supplementary information from the lead applicant.
+Where necessary, individual application may be subject to external review.
+The ITF Secretariat's assessment, together with the views of external reviewers (if any), will be submitted to the Innovation and Technology Fund Research Projects Assessment Panel for examination. - 9.
 The lead applicant will be notified of the result of its application in writing.
-Withdrawal of an application should be made by the lead applicant in writing to the ITF Secretariat at any time before the project agreement is signed.
+Withdrawal of an application should be made by the lead applicant in writing to the ITF Secretariat before the project agreement is signed.